-Opened in 1888, the ornate, circular and domed architecture is the city’s main concert hall and home of the “George Enescu” Philharmonic and of the George Enescu annual international music festival.
+Opened in 1888, the ornate, circular and domed architecture is the city’s main concert hall and home of the “George Enescu” Philharmonic and the George Enescu annual international music festival.

-It was forbidden to take pictures inside but they only told me that way after I clicked several images, and since nobody told me to delete my photos, here are they.
+It was forbidden to take pictures inside, but they only told me that way after I clicked several images, and since nobody told me to delete my photos, here are they.